QuentinRa/blog.quentinra.dev/info/ocaml/advanced/modules.md

 end

-(* in my implementation, called IntSet, I'm using a list, with ordered and unique value.
-Aside the one reading this code, no one else know.
+(* in my implementation, called IntSet, I'm using a list, with ordered and unique values.
+Aside from the one reading this code, no one else knows.
  *)
 module IntSet : AbstractIntSet = struct
 	type elt = int